Disability employment gap has barely changed in a decade

 - This dataset A08 (Labour market status of disabled people) was last published in August 16 2017.
 It was suspended in November 2017 by the ONS due to an “apparent discontinuity”

-- The Government has committed to supporting one million more disabled people to enter and stay in work over the next 10 years, reporting on progress towards this goal each year (Manifesto pledge and command paper from DWP, November 2017)
+- The Government has committed to supporting one million more disabled people to enter and stay in work over the next 10 years, reporting on progress towards this goal each year (Manifesto promised and command paper from DWP, November 2017)

-- The Government also pledged to “measure progress on our goal to get one million more disabled people in work by tracking the number of working-age disabled people in employment in the UK, aiming to see the number rise to 4.5 million by 2027.
+- The Government also promised to “measure progress on our goal to get one million more disabled people in work by tracking the number of working-age disabled people in employment in the UK, aiming to see the number rise to 4.5 million by 2027.
 We will publish annual statistical updates, beginning in 2018.”
 (Improving Lives: The Future of Work, Health and Disability)

 - But this is only one part of the picture.
 Now this essential data is available, Scope wants the Government to set out their plans to measure their progress through a comprehensive annual report